-The Cluster for Research on Work and Society
+The Centre for Research on Work and Society

-The cluster for Research and Work and Society (CROWS) brings together social scientists from various departments and schools at City, University of London, interested in the study of work.
+The Centre for Research and Work and Society (CROWS) brings together social scientists from various departments and schools at City, University of London, interested in the study of work.

 Centre Mission and Aims